West Virginia Vehicle Dealer Surety Bond

 - If not already completed, obtain a business license from the West Virginia Secretary of State.

 - Dealers will need to obtain minimum liability insurance coverage 20/40/10 and provide proof of coverage with the application.

-A $25,000 surety bond is required for licensing.
+- Obtain a $25,000 surety bond.
 Submit the original bond with the completed application.

-Provide a copy of the dealership garage agreement if applicable.
+- Provide a copy of the franchise agreement if applicable.